History of Cohasse Country Club

 By Anthony Pioppi

 After Cohasse Country Club opened in 1918, the famous Olmsted Brothers were hired to design the club’s landscape architecture.
-The image above is an Olmsted drawing of Cohasse from 1927-1928.
+The images below are drawings proposed by Olmsted.
 While Olmsted was working on Cohasse, they were also working on well-known locations such as Fishers Island Club and Mountain Lake.

 For nearly 100 years Cohasse Country Club has stood as a shining nine-hole example of the genius of Donald Ross.
 The layout has remained essentially the same golf course that opened for play in the summer of 1918.
 Yet even in the modern era the design never feels archaic, continuing to challenge, beguile and entertain golfers.
 The addition of a few bunkers and the slight relocation of a green in 1927 and 1930, the work all done by a Ross construction engineer Walter Hatch undoubtedly with Ross's input, are the only substantial alterations to the layout.
 What is here today has stood the test of time, and is an enduring testament to Ross's talents.

 The road to the creation of Cohasse Country Club began in 1916 when three brothers, all prominent Southbridge businessmen, Channing, Albert and Cheney Wells, brought Ross to assess the value of the Cohasse Farm as the site for a golf course.
 The Scotland-born architect assured the Wells brothers that the land was more than suitable.
 Taking him it his word, the Wellses, owners of American Optical, at the time the largest manufacturer of optics in the world, hired Ross.
 He laid out a nine-hole course, and construction began shortly thereafter.